-Preliminary injunctions may be granted prior to trials on the merits (article L615-3 of the IPC), should plaintiffs establish that the infringement is plausible.
-Successful plaintiffs on the merits are very commonly granted injunctive relief.
-Under French practice, injunctive relief is granted under penalties per day of delay or per infringement to the injunction with the benefit of immediate execution (there is no suspension of the injunction even if an appeal is lodged).
+Preliminary injunctions may be granted on the merits prior to trials (Article L615-3 of the IPC), if the plaintiffs establish that infringement is plausible.
+Successful plaintiffs are very commonly granted injunctive relief based on the merits.
+Under French practice, injunctive relief is granted under penalties for every day of the delay or per infringement to the injunction with the benefit of immediate execution (there is no suspension of the injunction even if an appeal is lodged).